 A WORD ABOUT ACCESS CODES: No items in the Vassar College Libraries include the accompanying access codes.
 Access codes usually come with new course materials, but can also be purchased separately for about $100.

-5. Departmental Libraries: Departments often have a collection of new and used course materials or "Desk Copies" that can be made available to students.
+5. Departmental Collections: Departments often have a collection of new and used course materials or "Desk Copies" that can be made available to students.

 6. Talk with your instructor: